 Anna joined The Forge development team in 2014 and script edits and manages the diverse range of projects on the development slate, as well as identifying new ideas and writing talent for the company.
 Anna joined The Forge from Company Pictures, where her credits included The Village, Moonfleet, Truckers and Wolf Hall.
 She has worked as a development consultant in film finance, and script edited the work of a number of leading writers including Jimmy McGovern, Allan Cubitt, Michael Frayn, Ashley Pharoah, Peter Flannery, William Ivory, Jim Cartwright and Peter Straughan.
 Recently, Anna worked as development producer on The Forge’s production, ‘Ackley Bridge’ for Channel 4.

 Alex joined The Forge in 2015 after graduating from Warwick University where he studied Politics, Philosophy and Economics.
-Alex is development assistant at The Forge, and works across the company's production commissions and development slate.
+Alex is development editor at The Forge, and works across the company's production commissions and development slate.

 Carmen joined The Forge in December 2017 as George Faber’s Personal Assistant.
 Prior to this, she was an Office Runner at Company Pictures and Lime Pictures.
 She graduated from The University of Sheffield in 2015.